APEXLAB/CodeApex/Programming_Comprehension/eval/README.md

 # Evaluation for CodeApex

-Open our [benchmark website](https://apex.sjtu.edu.cn/codeapex/) for evaluation
+Open our [benchmark website](https://apex.sjtu.edu.cn/codeapex/) for evaluation.

 ## 1. Register
 Click register button.
 Input your username (unique for everyone), password, confirmed password, and email, and then click "Send Verifiction Code" button and wait for email verifiction code (valid in 5 minute).
 Input code and register.